• Skip to primary navigation

 Instructions

-Place pan on a wire rack to cool until warm.
+• Place the baking sheet on a wire rack and let it cool completely.

 Notes